w3f/Grants-Program/applications/Cook Protocol.md

 Account id is the address of the cktoken holders and u32 is the amount of the total deposit owned.

 cookTokenDeposit get(fn get_fund_cooktoken): map hasher(blake2_128_concat) `T::AccountId` => Option `u32`
-Account id is the address of the cook tokens holder (governance tokens) and u32 is the amount of the total deposit owned.
+Account id is the address of the COOK tokens holder and u32 is the amount of the total deposit owned.

 #### Tech Stack